 - 2/3 cup / 150 g / 5.3 oz cold butter, cut into cubes, plus some extra for greasing (can use salted or unsalted)

 - icing (confectioners’/powdered) sugar for decorating

-Preheat the oven to 180°C (350°F / gas mark 4).
-Line a baking tray (sheet) with baking (parchment) paper.
-Grease the ramekins or pie dish with butter, vegetable, oil or baking spray.
+- Prep work.
+Preheat the oven to 350°F / 180°C /gas mark 4.
+Line a baking sheet (tray) with parchment (baking) paper.
+Grease the ramekins or pie dish with butter.

-Tip: We line the baking tray (sheet) to make cleaning up easy in case the cherry filling bubbles over.
+Tip: We line the baking sheet (tray) to make cleaning up easy in case the cherry filling bubbles over.

-Add the cherries, granulated sugar, and corn flour (corn starch) into a heavy bottom saucepan and stir until well combined.
+- Cook the cherry filling.
+Add the pitted cherries, brown sugar, and cornstarch (cornflour) into a heavy bottom saucepan and stir until well combined.
 Let the cherries macerate for 20 minutes to 1 hour, so the fruits soften and draw juice.
-If the cherries don't draw a lot of moisture, add 175 – 230 ml (3/4 – 1 cup) water or cherry juice.
-Then cook the cherries for 10 to 15 minutes, until the cherries soften, and the mixture thickens.
+If the cherries don't draw a lot of moisture, add 3/4 – 1 cup / 175 – 230 ml water or cherry juice.
+Then cook the cherries for 10 to 15 minutes, until the cherries soften and the mixture thickens.
 Stir constantly, so the fruits don't burn at the bottom of the saucepan.

+- Make the hazelnut streusel.
 Add the all-purpose flour, brown sugar, hazelnuts, cinnamon, and cold butter cubes into a large mixing bowl.
-And knead into a crumbly mixture.
-Use your fingertips to squeeze together the dough to form large clumps.
+Knead into a crumbly mixture.
+Use your fingertips to squeeze together the dough to form large dough clumps.

-Spoon the cherry mixture into the prepared baking dish(es) and top with the streusel.
+- Bake the crumble.
+Spoon the cherry mixture into the prepared baking dish(es) and top with the crumb mixture.
 Bake for 20 – 25 minutes.
-Dust with icing (confectioner’s/powdered) sugar and serve warm or cold with cream, or ice cream.